magejosh/wizards-choice/docs/ui_design_standards.md

 }
 ```

+### Save Slot Delete Button

+Each non-empty save slot card now features a delete button in the bottom right corner:

+- **Appearance**: Small, round button with a red gradient background and a white ❌ emoji.
+- **Location**: Absolutely positioned in the bottom right of the save slot card.
+- **Interaction**: Clicking the button prompts for confirmation and deletes only that save slot.
+The button is accessible (aria-label, focusable, keyboard accessible).
+- **Class**: `.save-slot__delete-btn` (see styles for details).
+- **Accessibility**: Button uses `aria-label` and is keyboard focusable for screen readers.

 ### Card Variations
 - Empty cards should use dashed borders
 - Filled cards should use solid borders with a subtle gradient background